CASOS-IDeaS-CMU/Construct-API/README.md

 ## Creating a Custom Model
 Custom Model creation examples can be seen in the folder API_Fuctions, which contains the Visual Studio solution Construct_DLL.sln.
-This solution contains all the setup required to build the windows dll that the Construct exes can take as input.
+This solution contains all the setup required to build the windows dynamically linked library (dll) that the Construct exes can take as input.
 For those on a Unix operating system, a Makefile is included which serves a similar purpose as the VS solution.
-Construct will search for the dll/shared library in the directory from which the Construct exes are called.
+This library can be imported in Construct by including the library's path location in the "custom library" attribute for "construct_parameters".
 These exes are currently located in x64/(Debug, Quiet, or Release) with each folder holding an exe compiled with different flags based on the configuration.
-Construct looks for three functions in these files, "create_custom_model", "create_custom_output", "create_custom_media_user_no_followers", and "create_custom_media_user_with_followers".
-These functions are contained in Supp_Library.
+Construct looks for two functions in these files, "create_model" and "create_output" which are defined in Supp_Library.
 In the debug configuration when verbose initialization is set to true, messages will be displayed indicating that the library was loaded and if the functions were found.

-The "create_custom_model" function is the injection point for any custom models.
-This function returns a Model pointer.
+The "create_model" function replaces Construct's built in model loading library and returns a Model pointer based on the function's parameters.
+Here you may specify any custom models and under what conditions they should be called.
 All custom models must inheriet (sometimes indirectly) from the Model base class.
-Custom models can inherit from already exsiting models such as the StandardInteraction Model, or the Social_Media Model.
+Custom models can inherit from already exsiting models such as the StandardInteraction Model, or the various social media models.
 Inheriting from an existing model with virtual functions allows developers to replace that model's function which affects how the model interacts with itself and other entities.
 An example would be modifiying StandardInteraction's knowledge_similarity function, which uses jaccard similarity, to use a different metric.

-Once a custom model has been defined, it must be included in the definition of "create_custom_model".
+Once a custom model has been defined, it must be included in the definition of "create_model".
 The function call gives as input the model's name.
 This allows Construct to select the appropriate model.
 If the custom model's name is given (the same string given to the Model constructor), the custom model should be allocated with new and its pointer returned by the function.